First Majestic Silver Corp. (AG): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-First Majestic Silver Corp.'s Evolution Milestones
+First Majestic Silver Corp.
+(AG) Evolution Milestones

 Year Key Event Significance

-2006 Acquisition of La Encantada Silver Mine Marked the transition from exploration to production, establishing its first core asset in Mexico.
+2006 Acquired La Encantada Silver Mine; Name changed to First Majestic Silver Corp.
+Marked the critical transition from a pure explorer to a silver producer, establishing its first core Mexican asset.

-First Majestic Silver Corp.'s Transformative Moments
+First Majestic Silver Corp.
+(AG) Transformative Moments

 First Majestic Silver Corp.
 (AG) Ownership Structure